terrastruct/d2/ci/release/changelogs/next.md

 #### Features 🚀

-- autoformat is supported on the CLI with the `fmt` subcommand.
+- Formatting of d2 scripts is supported on the CLI with the `fmt` subcommand.
   [#292](https://github.com/terrastruct/d2/pull/292)
 - Latex is now supported.
 See [docs](https://d2lang.com/tour/text) for more.
   [#229](https://github.com/terrastruct/d2/pull/229)